vaibhavgarg237/VaibhavGarg-Blogs/cl7mblevw020dgznvbwxg6bs9.md

 > useLayoutEffect runs synchronously after a render but before the screen is updated
 > useEffect runs asynchronously and after a render is painted leading to data flicker.
 This is preferred most of the times…

-# **useMemo (**memoization)
+# \*\*useMemo (\*\*memoization)

-Manytimes while using useEffect, there might be repetitive re-rendering which will lead to calling same function multiple times when in case that is not even changed.
-So to avoid this un-necessary computation we can use useMemo hook when we need to only call this function where it's dependencies changes, not the unrelated components gets re-rendered.
+Many times while using useEffect, there might be repetitive re-rendering which will lead to calling the same function multiple times when in case that is not even changed.
+So to avoid this unnecessary computation we can use the useMemo hook when we need to only call this function where its dependencies change, not the unrelated components get re-rendered.

 * Similar to useEffect, Increase performance, optimizations...

-* In this case our value computed in first call is memoized for next time
+* In this case, our value computed in the first call is memoized for the next time

 * Memoization → stores values to avoid doing computation again!